One of the toughest things a man can have is sensitive skin.

 A dull blade is sensitive skin’s worst enemy because it pulls and tugs, resulting in ingrown hair.

 Good brands like Braun use a multitude of blades coated with titanium to comb through and cut facial hair that grows in different directions.

 Panasonic uses nano blades at 30 degrees to cut facial hair more efficiently.

 One great way to protect skin during the shaving process would be using shaving cream.
-In order to do this, you will need to choose an electric razor that has wet/dry functionality.
+To do this, you will need to choose an electric razor that has wet/dry functionality.
 This means it will allow you to shave dry or with shaving cream on.